 Fare payment is not required until further notice.
 Passengers requiring ADA ramps, utilizing mobility devices or need priority seating may continue to use the front door for boarding.
 Wheelchair riders may be allowed onboard without securements by bus operators.

 County Connection: No Fare Collection, Partial Service Restoration

 County Connection has already suspended fare collection on all routes including paratransit.
 Weekday service has resumed on all local routes except for Routes 5 and 6, which will continue to operate modified schedules.
 Regular service has also resumed on Express Routes 91X, 98X and 99X.
+Some limited service on express Routes 92X, 93X, 95X, 96X, and 97X has been restored.
 Please visit County Connection’s website for updated schedule and trip cancellation information.

 WestCAT: Reduced Service, Boarding Changes, No Fare Collection

 WestCAT isn’t collecting fares on any service until further notice and is suspending all mail orders.
 All passengers able to board and exit through the rear door should do so.